Asif Ali Zardari: Family

 Zardari and Benazir Bhutto had one son and two daughters.
 His son, Bilawal Bhutto Zardari, is the current Chairman of the Pakistan Peoples Party.
-His older daughter, Bakhtawar, was born on 25 January 1990, and his younger daughter, Aseefa, was born on 2 February 1993.
+His older daughter, Bakhtawar, was born on 25 January 1990, and his younger daughter, Aseefa, was born on 3 February 1993.
 After Benazir Bhutto's death, his sister Faryal Talpur became the guardian of his children and he changed Bilawal Zardari's name to Bilawal Bhutto Zardari.

 His mother died in November 2002, during his detention in jail.
 His father Hakim Ali Zardari died in May 2011.
 After that he became the chieftain of the Zardari tribe.
 However, initially he had decided not to assume leadership and wanted to pass the position to his son Bilawal.

 Spirituality

-Zardari is a Shia, being a disciple of Prof. Ahmad Rafique Akhtar, who hails from Gujjar Khan and is the guide of many other officials from civil and military circles as well.
+Zardari is known to seek the advice of "soothsayers and healers", especially during times of political troubles.
+He has visited Prof. Ahmad Rafique Akhtar, a well-known Sufi scholar based in Gujar Khan who often counsels government officials and military leaders.
+During his presidency, he would consult with his then spiritual leader, Pir Mohammad Ejaz, about such matters as travel times and animals were sacrificed during particularly trying periods.

 Health

 His mental health has been a subject of controversy.
 He has repeatedly claimed he was tortured while in prison.
 He was diagnosed with dementia, major depressive disorder, and post-traumatic stress disorder from 2005 to 2007, which helped influence the verdict of one of his corruption trials.
 He now claims he is completely healthy, with only high blood pressure and diabetes.

+In April 2025, Zardari was hospitalised in Karachi for a few days after contracting COVID-19.

 Wealth

-In 2005, Daily Pakistan reported he was the second richest man in Pakistan with an estimated net worth of $1.8 billion.
-He amassed great wealth while his wife was Prime Minister.
-In 2007, he received $60 million in his Swiss bank account through offshore companies under his name.
-He was reported to have estates in Surrey, West End of London, Manhattan (a condominium in Belaire Apartments), and Dubai, as well as a 16th-century chateau in Normandy.
-In Britain, he used a common legal device—the purchase of property through nominees with no family link to the Bhuttos.
+In 2005, Daily Pakistan reported he was the second richest man in Pakistan, with an estimated net worth of $1.8 billion.
+He amassed great wealth while his wife was prime minister.
+In 2007, he received US$60 million into his Swiss bank account through offshore companies under his name.
+He was reported to have estates in Surrey, West End of London, Manhattan (a condominium in Belaire Apartments), and Dubai, and a 16th-century chateau in Normandy.
+In Britain, he used a common legal device, the purchase of property through nominees with no family link to the Bhuttos.
 His homes in Karachi, Lahore, and Islamabad are called Bilawal House I, Bilawal House II, and Zardari House respectively.